jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **USAXS, QRS(QIS) checkboxes** – which data naming system you are using?

 **DSM/2D colim? - SMR colim? checkboxes** – specific selection for USAXS data.
 If Slit smeared data are used (SMR_Int etc), use SMR checkbox, if desmeared data are used (DSM_Int etc.) use DSM checkbox.
 Note, that his also inserts "_u" or "_270" in Folder match string for Second data set.
-This si helping USAXS users select proper data for merging.
+This is helping USAXS users select proper data for merging.

 **Start folder** – select folder, where the data start.
 Pick the highest folder you can (do not leave on root:), some of the features require that the names in the listbox are single folder name only.
 Some features will work fine even when the names are full or partial path to data.
 But it also is likely unreadable anyway.
 So pick the highest folder you can.